martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

    requests directed to the new connection.
 The client SHOULD remember the alternative name and the service name that were used; see {{remember}}.

-A client MAY send additional requests using the newly established connection to the alternative service after it verifies that the server is authoritative.
+A client MAY send multiple requests using the newly established connection to the alternative service after it verifies that the server is authoritative.
-However, a client MUST NOT remember a service name until a request has been successfully completed with a 2xx or 3xx status code.
+However, a client MUST NOT remember a service name until at least one request has been successfully completed with a 2xx or 3xx status code.
 The alternative service is therefore active once the connection is established, but it will not be reused ({{reuse}}) for future connections until a request completes